Route network simplification for transport planning

 Datasets representing route networks are foundational to transport planning, serving a dual role as both inputs to and outputs from transport models.
 As inputs, they provide the digital representation of the physical world on which transport systems operate.
 As outputs, they are used to visualise the results of transport models, for example showing levels of predicted demand or network performance on specific routes.
 More specifically, transport network datasets are spatial networks composed of nodes (vertices or junctions) and edges (links or ways), where each edge has an associated cost, such as its length or travel time (Barthélemy 2011).
 In practice, these components are geographically located, with edges representing the physical infrastructure of the transport network, often enriched with attributes like the type of way (e.g., motorway, cycle path), its physical characteristics, and usage data such as daily traffic volumes.
 Accordingly, route network simplification can be applied to both input and output networks, aiming to reduce complexity while preserving the essential spatial structure and relevant attributes of the network.

-In this paper, we articulate the problem of complex route networks, present two open‑source and reproducible simplification methods—skeletonisation and a Voronoi‑based centreline approach—and demonstrate their application to support more effective transport planning.
+In this paper (and associated code repository and Methods and Cookbook appendices), we articulate the problem of complex route networks, present two open‑source and reproducible simplification methods—skeletonization and a Voronoi‑based centreline approach—and demonstrate their application to support more effective transport planning.
 The primary aim is to provide transport planners with tools to simplify complex route networks as a ‘pre‑processing’ step in existing transport modelling workflows.
 More broadly, we aim to contribute to wider multi-disciplinary efforts in spatial network analysis and network simplification.

 To avoid ambiguity, we set out key terms and how they are used consistently in the paper.
 A spatial network is the abstract, graph-theoretic object embedded in geographic space (nodes and edges with geometry) (Barthélemy 2011).
 A transport network dataset is a concrete geospatial dataset typically saved as a vector geographic dataset in a GeoPackage (.gpkg), GeoJSON (.geojson), or similar geographic file format that encodes a spatial network representing linear transport infrastructure (Kujala et al. 2018).
 ‘Route network’ can be used interchangeably with transport network but the emphasis is on the travel demand on the network, which can be calculated by aggregating many routes (e.g., model outputs) into a consolidated set of corridors (Morgan and Lovelace 2020; Moral-Carcedo 2024).
 We reserve “spatial network” for statements about the underlying graph concept.